ping-api/examples/README.md

         headers: {object}
         body: {object|string}
             If the body is object Ping-API will convert to JSON at default.
-            Set 'Content-Type': 'x-www-form-urlencoded' at headers Ping-API will convert to unlencoded form.
+            Set 'Content-Type': 'application/x-www-form-urlencoded' at headers Ping-API will convert to unl-encoded form.
     */
     return {
         params: {